 What is FreeAPS?

-This is a good time to remind everyone that since Loop and the FreeAPS fork are DIY and almost entirely dependent upon volunteer developers, the one certainty is that there is no certainty.
+This is a good time to remind everyone that Loop and the FreeAPS fork are DIY and almost entirely dependent upon volunteer developers.

 Why Would I Want Free APS?

 FreeAPS has Unique Features

 FreeAPS has unique features that are not included in other versions of Loop.
 The most commonly used features are listed here, but there are less commonly used features that are covered in the sections that follow.
 All of these features are easily utilized with the click of a checkbox.
 No special coding skills required.